 The Raymond Farm Center for Living Arts and Design

 The Raymond Farm Center for Living Arts & Design is a non-profit arts organization based in New Hope, Pennsylvania at the former studio/home of the designer-architects Noémi and Antonin Raymond.
-The Farm Center is dedicated to its mission of fostering an intellectual and physical environment that stimulates growth and creativity in the spirit of Noémi and Antonin Raymond.
-In addition, the Farm Center works to support the preservation and repurposing of its historic structures for the appreciation and enjoyment of residents, tourists and generations to come.
-The Raymond Farm Center is an art, design and cultural center with an artist-in-residency program that serves the Bucks County community along with the Greater Philadelphia and New York regions.
+We are dedicated to fostering an intellectual and physical environment that stimulates growth and creativity in the spirit of Noémi and Antonin Raymond.
+We also work to support the preservation and repurposing of the farm's historic structures The Raymond Farm Center is an art, design and cultural center with an artist-in-residency program that serves the Bucks County community along with the Greater Philadelphia and New York regions.

 The Raymond Farm Center for Living Arts & Design is a member of CultureWorks of Greater Philadelphia.